BOTOX vs. MiraDry: What’s the Best Option for Reducing Underarm Sweat?

 Sweat reduction from BOTOX typically lasts about four to six months.
 Patients will need re-treatment every 6 to 8 months to maintain the effects.

 If you are in the Boston area and interested in learning more about your options to stop underarm sweat and live without the hassle of antiperspirant, we’ll be glad to help.
-Contact us today to schedule a personal consultation with either Dr. Samaha, our certified nurse practitioner Rachel Cohen, NP-C, or our certified physician’s assistant, Aliza Holstein PA-C.
+Contact us today to schedule a personal consultation with either Dr. Samaha or our board-certified physician assistant, Aliza Holstein, MS, PA-C.

 1 Response to "BOTOX vs. MiraDry: What’s the Best Option for Reducing Underarm Sweat?"